Blundstone Footwear: History

+Models

+Whilst the company is best known for its ankle-length boots, it also offers sandals and steel-toed boots.

+In 2021, the company launched a vegan version of their boots, collaborating with the outdoor clothing brand, Finisterre.

 Factory closure

 In January 2007, Blundstone Australia announced that, due to increased costs, it would shift production and manufacturing activities from Hobart and New Zealand to Thailand and India within the year, resulting in 360 job losses in Australia.
 However, Blundstone planned to continue to make 200,000 pairs of footwear at the Tasmanian factory each year, most likely gumboots.

 Australian's construction union, the Construction, Forestry, Mining and Energy Union, announced that it would boycott the company if it moved its operations overseas.

 The last two Australian-manufactured pairs of the Blundstone 803 are pictured here, unworn: